-Your Solicitor will quickly let you know the strength of your position and advise you on whether pursuing the breach is commercially viable.
-Remember, Solicitors are business people too and the advice they provide will always be focused on protecting your best interests.
+A solicitor will quickly let you know the strength of your position and advise you on whether pursuing the breach is commercially viable.
+Remember, solicitors are business people, too, and their advice will always be focused on protecting your best interests.

 Contract law can be confusing and knowing when an employee, investor, landlord, contractor or partner has breached their obligations can be even more so.
 If you think someone is in breach of contract, book a free 15 minute consultation with one of our expert commercial lawyers or call us on 020 3808 8314 - we’ll be able to help you determine if a breach of contract has occurred and be able to recommend the next steps to help you resolve the matter.